Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 ## [Task 6] QRrrrr

 We are given a QR code.
 Jusy use your phone or an online QR code scanner.
-I used [this](https://webqr.com/) website.
+I used [this](https://webqr.com/) website:

 <p align="center"><img src="./files/task6.png"></p>